TeoJT/my-3d-engine/README.md

 - Display multiple objects at the same time.
 - Uses Python for high-level stuff (controls, call the 3D engine every frame, etc).

+## Usage:
+`python3 high_level.py`
+Automatically compiles the C files and runs the project.